Orfeo Magazine #14 Markneukirchen

 Construction of a custom made electric guitar by Torsten Preuß, Markneukirchen

-In the meantime the hardware including the pickup is complete and we agreed with the planning of most constructional and decorative details (there are amazing things to consider and decide!)
+In the meantime, the hardware including the pickup is complete and we agree on the planning of most of the structural and decorative details (there were a surprising number of things to consider and decide!)

 New publication: Gitarren 17. bis 19.
 Jahrhundert